10-Year-Old Boy Cracks the Face ID On Both Parents' IPhone X - Slashdot

 It also gives your child full access to your ApplePay account. which by default only requires FaceID to authenticate.

-Biometrics are not passwords (Score:4, Insightful)
+Biometrics are not passwords (Score:5, Insightful)

 Biometrics are user-ids, not passwords.